United States women's national soccer team: Origins

-1990s: first World Cup and Olympic wins
+1990s: First World Cup and Olympic wins

 Following the 1988 tournament, FIFA announced plans for a new women's tournament, named the 1st FIFA World Championship for Women's Football for the M&M's Cup until it was retroactively named the "World Cup".
-The United States qualified for the tournament by winning the inaugural CONCACAF Women's Championship, hosted by Haiti in April 1991, outscoring their opponents 49–0 for the sole CONCACAF berth in the tournament.
-The team played several exhibition matches abroad against European opponents to prepare for the world championship, while its players quit their regular jobs to train full-time with meager compensation.
+The U.S. qualified for the tournament by winning the inaugural CONCACAF Women's Championship, hosted by Haiti in April 1991.
+The U.S. outscored its opponents 49–0 for the confederation's sole World Cup berth.
+The team played several exhibition matches against European opponents to prepare for the World Cup; its players quit their regular jobs to train full-time for meager compensation.
 Dorrance utilized a 4–3–3 formation that was spearheaded by the "Triple-Edged Sword" of forward Michelle Akers and wingers Carin Jennings and April Heinrichs.

-At the Women's World Cup, the United States won all three of its group stage matches and outscored its opponents 11–2.
-In the opening match against Sweden, the U.S. took a 3–0 lead early in the second half, but conceded two goals to end the match with a narrower 3–2 victory.
-The U.S. proceeded to win 5–0 in its second match against Brazil and 3–0 in its third match against Japan, clinching first place in the group and a quarterfinal berth.
-The United States proceeded with a 7–0 victory in the quarterfinals over Chinese Taipei, fueled by a five-goal performance by Akers in the first fifty minutes of the match.

-In the semi-finals against Germany, Jennings scored a hattrick in the first half as the team clinched a place in the final with a 5–2 victory.
-The team's lopsided victories in the earlier rounds had brought attention from American media outlets, but the final match was not televised live in the U.S. The United States won the inaugural Women's World Cup title by defeating Norway 2–1 in the final, played in front of 65,000 spectators at Tianhe Stadium in Guangzhou, as Akers scored twice to create and restore a lead for the Americans.
-Akers finished as the top goalscorer at the tournament, with ten goals, and Jennings was awarded the Golden Ball as the tournament's best player.
+At the World Cup, the U.S. won all three of its group stage matches and outscored its opponents 11–2.
+The Americans achieved a 7–0 victory in the quarterfinals over Chinese Taipei, fueled by a five-goal performance by Akers in the first 50 minutes of the match.
+In the semifinal against Germany, Jennings scored a hat-trick in the first half as the U.S. won 5–2.
+The team's lopsided victories in the earlier rounds had brought attention from American media outlets, but the final match was not televised live in the U.S. The United States won the inaugural Women's World Cup title by defeating Norway 2–1 in the final, played in front of 65,000 spectators at Tianhe Stadium in Guangzhou.
+Both goals were scored by Akers, who finished as the top goalscorer of the tournament, with ten goals.
+Jennings was awarded the Golden Ball as the tournament's best player.